Arturs-E/frontend-quiz/README.md

    - On component render the name input field is focused
    - Test options are fetched from API using AXIOS
 4. QuizTest component:
-   - Holds state for all chose test questions, active question index, active question answers and selected answer
+   - Holds state for all chosen test questions, active question index, active question answers and selected answer
    - All questions are fetched on initial render
    - Answers are fetched for each question separately